-Renting property comes with big risks—property owners never know when a tenant or a visitor may destroy something.
+Renting property comes with significant risks—property owners never know when a tenant or a visitor may destroy something.
 Even when property owners vet tenants before entering a lease agreement, they cannot predict how tenants will treat the property once they move in.

 Most landlords see apartment security cameras as a logical investment that addresses these concerns.
-Apartment security cameras protect their investment while also protecting tenants from theft, vandalism, and violent crime.
+Apartment security cameras protect their investment while protecting tenants from theft, vandalism, and violent crime.

 But, before installing security cameras in apartment buildings, savvy landlords familiarize themselves with California apartment security camera laws governing what property owners can and cannot do with security cameras.